xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 *) If you enter `^2` it will renders as `linear([1 1>@1°.2)` (a linearized universal monzo).
 The operators inspired by [ups-and-downs notation](https://en.xen.wiki/w/Ups_and_downs_notation) are intended to be used with absolute pitches and relative (extended Pythagorean) intervals.
 The degrees added by these operators have no effect on the value of the operand and are only activated during [tempering](#implicit-tempering).

-The down operator sometimes requires curly brackets due to `v` colliding with the Latin alphabet.
-Unicode `∨` is available but not recommended because it makes the source code harder to interprete for humans.
+The down operator sometimes requires curly brackets because `v` collides with the Latin alphabet.
+Unicode `∨` is available, but it is not recommended because it makes the source code harder for humans to interpret.

 Drop `\` can be spelled `drop` to avoid using the backslash inside template literals.
 Lift `/` may be spelled `lift` for minor grammatical reasons.